thomasperi/mojl/README.md

 # Mojl
 A bundler for vanilla websites

+**NOT FOR PRODUCTION USE**

 ![The Mojl logo in landscape format](docs/mojl-logo-landscape.svg)

 Mojl lets you modularize the code for websites that aren't apps, without many of the complexities of modern webapp development.

-The CSS and JavaScript code you write is the same code that gets deployed.
+The CSS and JavaScript code you write is essentially the same code that gets deployed.
 In a development build, the source files are loaded individually.
 On production they're concatenated into a single file.
 Optionally (and recommendedly) you can minify the resulting JS and CSS files.

 You can also use Mojl as a static site generator or use it to build templates for the SSG or backend framework of your choice.